Suprapubic Simple Prostatectomy

 Contraindications to Suprapubic Prostatectomy

-Prostate cancer, small prostate (prefer TURP), low life expectancy, coagulation disorders, untreated urinary tract infection.
+Prostate cancer, low life expectancy, coagulation disorders, and untreated urinary tract infection.

 Surgical Technique of Suprapubic Simple Prostatectomy